WillUHD/NSUI/README.md

 #

 NSUI uses Panama's FFM API for fast Cocoa window customizing, using an SWT backend and using `shell.view.id` to edit the native window.
+It's the only UI builder of its class to have such levels of native, AppKit-level customization over a macOS window in Java (bonus: it also doesn't suck).

+#

 > **WillUHD**